Remora/Remora.Commands/README.md

   * `double`
   * `decimal`
   * `BigInteger`
+  * `TimeSpan`
+  * `DateTime`
   * `DateTimeOffset`

+Remora.Commands can also parse any enum without the need for a custom parser!

 ## Multiple trees
 If your application requires different sets of commands for different contexts,